 The SurgeFire has the ability to single fire as well as slam fire, and has an advertised firing range of up to 90 feet (or 27 meters).
 It performs really well and is designed such that it’s comfortable to handle and operate.

 One commonly reported issue with the SurgeFire is that it can skip darts when firing in slam fire.
 It’s not a huge deal, because skipping darts is always better than jamming darts, but it’s still something to be aware of.

 |Nerf N-Strike Elite SurgeFire|

-I really do love the Nerf Rival series, so I am adding a fourth Rival blaster to this list of best Nerf guns.
+I really do love the Nerf Rival series, so I am adding a fifth Rival blaster to this list of best Nerf guns.

 The Kronos really does deserve a spot in this list, because it’s one of the best Nerf pistol style blasters you can find, together with the Disruptor and the Fortnite SP-L further up in this list.

 The Kronos can hold five High-Impact Rounds in its internal magazine, and fires with a smooth, single-action priming movement.
 The rounds can very easily be inserted at the top of the blaster into the magazine, which is not detachable.

 If you’re looking for a compact Nerf gun with outstanding performance and ergonomics, you can’t go wrong with the Kronos.
 Firing with the Rival Kronos is a lot of fun, it’s very easy to operate, and pretty much never jams.

 To keep this list of best Nerf guns as diversified as possible, I do want to include this oversized, over-the-top, fully motorized blaster.
 That’s right, the Tital CS-50 in the N-Strike Elite series really is a big machine, and is so much fun to shoot with.